maybebyte/anthesis/freebsd-entertainment-center.md

 I'm not doing anything out of the ordinary during this phase.

-The short of it is as follows:
+Here's the short of it:

 1. [Obtain an installation image for amd64](https://www.freebsd.org/where/).